 CD5 is a surface glycoprotein found on more than 95% of peripheral T cells and on B-cell chronic lymphocytic leukemia cells, where it binds to CD72.
-It is useful for tracking T-cell counts in peripheral blood and identifying T-cell origin leukemias.
+It is useful for tracking T-cell counts in peripheral blood and identifying T-cell origin leukemias or autoimmune conditions involving T-cells.
 The lack of CD5 on childhood acute lymphoblastic leukemia (ALL) cells is linked to a better prognosis.
+Targeting these cells is particularly useful in therapeutic strategies for T-cell-related cancers or disorders.

-Anti-CD5-SAP is a chemical conjugate of mouse anti human antibody to CD5 (Leu1) and the ribosome-inactivating protein, saporin.
+This targeted toxin recognizes cells that express the CD5 receptor.
+Anti-CD5-SAP is a chemical conjugate of rat antibody to mouse CD5 (Leu1) and the ribosome-inactivating protein, saporin.

 This product is being offered as part of our Beta Testing program.
 It has saporin activity confirmed, peptide sequences published/confirmed, and/or antibody binding specificity published/confirmed.
 It has not been characterized or reported in scientific literature.
 The researcher who first publishes data* will receive a $500 credit for use on ATS products.